DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 To create a recurring sale in which the first recurrence will not be authorized on the same date with the credit card payment method, just make a POST as in the example.

+> Before setting up a scheduled recurrence, use Zero Auth to validate the card.
+This way, you can guarantee that you are scheduling a recurrence with a valid card.

 Unlike the previous recurrence, this example does not authorize immediately, it schedules a future authorization.
 To schedule the first transaction in the series of recurrences, send the `AuthorizeNow` parameter as “false” and add the `StartDate` parameter.

 ### Request